 …we anticipate the Mended Wood, the Great Wood healed….
 We sing about it.
 We paint it.
 We make crutches and soups and have gardens and weddings and babies.
 This is a place out of time.
 A window into the past and the future world.

 Though God is never mentioned, and the rabbits have no religious observance of any kind, author S.D.
 Smith’s Christian worldview comes through in passages like this, that parallel the way we can recall a perfect past, and look forward to a perfected future.
 It’s this depth that makes this more than just a rollicking tale of rabbits in peril.
-There is prequel, The Black Star of Kingston, and a sequel, Ember Falls, which are both very good, but this is the book to start with.

 So, my overall take is two very enthusiastic thumbs up for anyone ten and up.